-Dan Adams is Director and Associate Professor of the School of Architecture at Northeastern University.
+Dan Adams is Director and Professor of the School of Architecture at Northeastern University.
 Dan teaches design studios and seminars, in both the architecture and sustainable urban environments programs.
 These courses focus on negotiating architectural design with environmental context, with specific focus on integrating infrastructural systems in cities.
 Dan coordinates the fourth-year undergraduate urbanism studio for both architecture and landscape architecture students.
 This studio investigates the design of urban frameworks for integrating landscape and infrastructure systems into multiple scales of the built environment, from region scale networks to the architectural detail.

 Dan has a BSArch from the University of Michigan, and an MArch from Harvard University, where he received the AIA Medal, and Kelly Thesis Prize, as well as the Druker Research Fellowship; for ongoing research studying global production and transport of salt and the unique integration of these industrial landscapes with urban communities and ecology.